cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.

-* The aforementioned Prio system {{CGB17}} allows for the privacy-preserving computation of a variety aggregate statistics.
-The basic idea underlying Prio is fairly simple:
+* The Prio system {{CGB17}} allows for the privacy-preserving computation of a variety aggregate statistics.
+The basic idea underlying Prio is fairly
+  simple:

   1. Each client shards its measurement into a sequence of additive shares and distributes the shares among the aggregation servers.
   1. Next, each server adds up its shares locally, resulting in an additive